Wal-Mart shaken by bribery probe, shares plunge

 By Jessica Wohl and Elinor Comlay

-CHICAGO/MEXICO CITY Wal-Mart Stores Inc lost $10 billion (6 billion pounds) of its market value on Monday on concerns that a bribery investigation in Mexico could be very costly and hinder its plans to grow.
+CHICAGO/MEXICO CITY, April 23 Wal-Mart Stores Inc (WMT.N) lost $10 billion of its market value on Monday on concerns that a bribery investigation in Mexico could be very costly and hinder its plans to grow.

-In a sign that the problem was widening for the world's largest retailer, two U.S. lawmakers said they were launching their own investigation into allegations in a New York Times article that Wal-Mart de Mexico had engaged in a multi-year campaign of bribery to build its business.
-In Mexico, the front-running presidential candidate, Enrique Pena Nieto, and lawmakers also called on local authorities to investigate.
+In a sign that the problem was widening for the world's largest retailer, lawmakers in the United States and Mexico called on authorities to investigate allegations in a New York Times article that Wal-Mart de Mexico WALMEXV.MX had engaged in a campaign of bribery to build its business.

-If the allegations are true, Wal-Mart may have violated the U.S. Foreign Corrupt Practices Act (FCPA), which forbids bribes to foreign government officials, as well as run afoul of Sarbanes-Oxley rules that require corporate gatekeepers to report material violations of securities laws.
+Legal and retail experts said the allegations, if true, could violate the U.S. Foreign Corrupt Practices Act (FCPA) - which forbids bribes to foreign government officials - and badly hamper Wal-Mart and its management for years.

 Two Democratic U.S. lawmakers, Elijah Cummings and Henry Waxman, said they were launching an investigation into the matter and sent a letter to Duke requesting a meeting.

+($2.88).
+The drop wiped out a 12 percent year-to-date gain in the second-most-weighted stock on Mexico's IPC index.

-Shares of Wal-Mart fell 4.7 percent to $59.54, wiping some $10 billion off their market value and more than erasing this year's gains.
-The stock is a component of the Dow Jones industrials index, which ended 0.8 percent lower.
+Shares of Wal-Mart fell 4.7 percent to $59.54, wiping some $10 billion off their market value.
+The stock is a component of the Dow Jones industrials index .DJI, which ended 0.8 percent lower.

 The New York Times reported on Saturday that a senior Wal-Mart lawyer received an email from a former Walmex executive in September 2005 that described how the Mexican company had paid bribes to obtain permits to build stores in the country.